mhotchkiss84/crowd-code-source/README.md

 - clone with:
 ### `git clone https://github.com/mhotchkiss84/crowd-code-source.git`
 - cd into crowd-code-source
-- run npm install in your terminal/bash window (this will install all the npm packages used for the bootstrap and React.
+- run npm install in your terminal/bash window (this will install all the npm packages used for the bootstrap and React).
 ### `npm install`

 ## Running